Evnty

 Signal.receive(): Promise

 Waits for the next value to be sent to this signal.
-If the signal has been aborted, this method will reject with the abort reason.
+If the signal has been aborted or disposed, this method rejects with Error('Disposed').

 const signal = new Signal<string>();